-Issued 10:00 11March 2011
+Issued 10:00 18 March 2011

-This supersedes the previous flow advice issued by the Department for Water (DFW) on 4 March 2011.
+This supersedes the previous flow advice issued by the Department for Water (DFW) on 11 March 2011.
 This is NOT a Flood Warning.
-A further update will be provided on Friday 18 March 2011.
+A further update will be provided on Friday 25 March 2011.

 SUMMARY: River Murray flow at the South Australian border has peaked and is now reducing.
-The flow peak is currently passing Swan Reach.
-Recreational boat users are warned that some artificial structures on the floodplain, wetlands and creeks - including fences, bridges and other structures - could be under water due to high flows and could present a risk to their safety.
+The flow peak is now moving through to the Lower Lakes.
+Recreational boat users are warned that some artificial structures on the floodplain, wetlands and creeks - including fences, bridges and other structures - could be under water due to the continuing high flow conditions and could present a risk to their safety.

 The Department for Water has published a series of maps showing levee profiles for the area of the Lower River Murray between Mannum and Wellington.
 They are available at www.waterconnect.sa.gov.au.
-These maps form part of the Department's provision of inundation mapping for the River Murray.
+These maps form part of the department's provision of inundation mapping for the River Murray.